 ARRIVAL IN YOUR PLACEMENT: Once you arrive in your new hometown, if it’s still early enough in the day, you may be taken straight to your contracting organization (BOE for municipal ALTs, or high school for prefectural ALTs).
 You will most likely have to introduce yourself to people there (principal and teachers if you’re prefectural, BOE employees if you’re municipal).
 You will also fill out residence forms, sign a lease for your apartment (if not teacher housing), and get taken to your apartment.
 Depending on your arrival time, these things might happen the next day.
 If you have enough time and depending on the location of your placement, you may be taken on arrival day to take care of other things, like opening a bank account.

 THE FIRST FEW DAYS: Here are some things that you will be taking care of during your first few days: filling out residence forms, opening a bank account, signing your apartment lease (if not teacher housing), buying or setting up a phone, setting up utilities, setting up wifi or internet in your apartment, and visiting your school(s).
-Your supervisor and/or other ALTs will help you take care of all of those things.
+Your supervisor and/or other ALTs will likely help you take care of all of those things.
 Depending on your situation, you might be taken to buy household goods and/or groceries during work hours too.
 If you are receiving or purchasing a car, you will need to fill out the appropriate forms for insurance, rental contract, parking, etc. if applicable.
-Depending on your placement, you may do more things, like attending a local orientation or meeting the mayor.
+Depending on your placement, you may do more things, like attending a local orientation, meeting the mayor, or attending a welcome party.

 YOUR APARTMENT: Depending on how tidy your predecessor was, your apartment may or may not be clean enough for your standards.
 If not, give it a thorough clean as soon as possible.
 See this page for information about cleaning and cleaning supplies.
 A clean apartment will set you up for the best possible start, and it’s much easier to wipe out drawers and sweep before you’ve unpacked all your stuff and settled in.
 Learn how to use your air conditioner, washing machine, stove, appliances, shower, and toilet.
 If you need anything for your house, don’t hesitate to reach out to other ALTs in your area for help in getting to the store and buying what you need.
 If you need furniture or appliances but are on a budget, consider buying used from second hand stores like Second Street or Book Off.
 You can also buy a surprising number of things from Rakuten.jp or Amazon.co.jp, including big appliances like washing machines and furniture items.
 If you buy a used washing machine, make sure to clean it because there may be mold growing unseen inside.